mengfanwu96/Headerfiles/README.md

 This git repository represents the basis of a collection of summaries of varying quality and extent.
 It was created with the motivation to establish en effective basis for sharing knowledge and profiting from each others work.
 It allows using a common, working latex base by design.
-The collection comprises summaries in german, in english, sometimes including a short version (which is usually more up to date then the long one - guess why...).
+The collection comprises summaries in german, in english, sometimes including a short version (which is usually more up to date than the long one - guess why...).

 # Git workflow for ZFSG